stoogoff/ld32/README.md

 - The labs
 - Bugs
 	- Moving animation
-- Pick ups (these could just be a simple with differing colours)
+- Pick ups (these could just be a simple icon with differing colours)
 	- Weapon types x3
 	- Chemicals
+- Walls
+- Random background stuff
+- Entry points for the aliens

 ## Sound Effects